niemopen/niem-naming-design-rules/ndr6src.md

 -------

-# 11. Rules for other namespaces
+# 11. Rules for other namespaces in XSD

 ## 11.1 Additional rules for reference namespaces